 \section{Conclusion}

-We proposed and evaluated \sys, a simple approach for learning policies in non-stationary environments.
-Using \sys requires two conditions: 1) the non-stationarity must be induces by an exogenous observed input process; and 2) a similarity metric is required that can inform us if two inputs come from noticeably different distributions (\gls{ood} detection).
-This is a weaker and simpler condition than requiring task labels (context detection) as it does not require explicit classification.
-We observed that \sys is capable of outperforming baselines on two environments with real and synthetic input traces.
-These inputs spanned multiple behaviors, from sudden dramatic shifts to smoothly and slowly changing distributions.
+We proposed and evaluated \sys, a simple approach for online learning in non-stationary context-driven environments. \sys requires two conditions: (1) the non-stationarity must be induced by an exogenous observed context process; and (2) a similarity metric is required that can inform us if two contexts come from noticeably different distributions (\gls{ood} detection).
+This is less restrictive than prior approaches that require either explicit or inferred task labels.
+Our experiments showed that \sys outperforms baselines on several environments with real and synthetic context processes.

-\sys focuses on mitigating catastrophic forgetting in online non-stationary \gls{rl}.
-An orthogonal challenge in this setting is efficient exploration, i.e. explore when the input distribution has changed but only explore once per new input distribution.
-Our experiments used automatic entropy tuning for exploration as done with \gls{sac}~\cite{haarnoja2018soft}.
-While empirically effective, this approach was not designed for non-stationary problems, and \sys may benefit from a better exploration methodology.

-\sys comes in three flavors; doubly-constrained trust region optimization, singly-constrained trust region optimization, and proximal policy optimization with a proxy loss for locally constraining the policy.
-While \sys-S proved to be the best overall, their performance demonstrates that locally constraining the policy can be carried out in a variety of ways, and is not tied to one specific \gls{rl} algorithm.